 The returns of the other funds were in line with expectations.

 Triodos Investment Management’s mission is to make money work for positive social, environmental and cultural change.
-Through our investments we create positive social, economic and cultural impact in order to contribute to accelerating the transition towards a more sustainable society.
+Through our investments we create positive social and economic impact in order to contribute to accelerating the transition towards a more sustainable society.

-- providing finance to 103 emerging and well-established financial institutions working for inclusive finance in Latin America, Asia and Africa.
-These institutions reached approximately 19.2 million customers borrowing for a better quality of life (2017: 20.3 million).
-Approximately 11.1 million people living on low incomes use savings services offered by these institutions (2017: 15.1 million).
+- providing finance to 109 emerging and well-established financial institutions working for inclusive finance in Latin America, Asia, Eastern Europe and Africa.
+These institutions reached approximately 19.1 million customers borrowing for a better quality of life (2018: 19.2 million).
+Approximately 19.2 million people living on low incomes use savings services offered by these institutions (2018: 11.1 million).

-More detailed information on the financial performance of the above-mentioned funds is available through the fund’s semi-annual reports, including the audited annual accounts, which will be published on 23 April 2019 via www.triodos-im.com.
+More detailed information on the financial performance of the above-mentioned funds is available through the fund’s annual reports, including the audited annual accounts, which will be published on this website on 7 April 2020 (Impact Equities & Bonds funds, Triodos Renewables Europe Fund and Triodos Microfinance Fund), 16 April 2020 (Triodos Groenfonds, Triodos Fair Share Fund and Triodos Multi Impact Fund) and 14 May 2020 (SFRE fund).